simonlotzkar/1800_20233_17/README.md

 * [Feature] Add % of users that have unlocked achievement
 * [Feature] Before creating accounts, require user email verification (requires hosting)
 * [Feature] Add filter for home and catalog to filter by status
+* [Feature] Include google map links for restaurants
+* [Feature] Have an image stored for each restaurant and load as card image instead of single repeated one
+* [Feature] Add countdown timer below submit update button that displays remaining timeout time
 * [Optimization] Each update has an upvote/downvote number field and an upvoterID/downvoterID array field, this is redundant as the score can be simply found by counting the number of voterIDs.

 ## 6. Contents of Folder